manueldinisjunior/communicate-using-markdown/README.md

 <!--
   <<< Author notes: Course start >>>
-  Include start button, a note about Actions minutes, and tell the learner why they should take the course.
+  Include the start button, a note about Action minutes, and tell the learners why they should take the course.
 -->

 ## Welcome

 GitHub is about more than code.
 It’s a platform for software collaboration, and Markdown is one of the most important ways developers can make their communication clear and organized in issues and pull requests.
 This course will walk you through creating and using headings more effectively, organizing thoughts in bulleted lists, and showing how much work you’ve completed with checklists.
-You can even use Markdown to add some depth to your work with the help of emoji, images, and links.
+You can even use Markdown to add some depth to your work with the help of emojis, images, and links.

 - **Who is this for**: New developers, new GitHub users, and students.
 - **What you'll learn**: Use Markdown to add lists, images, and links in a comment or text file.
 - **What you'll build**: We'll update a plain text file and add Markdown formatting, and you can use this file to start your own GitHub Pages site.
-- **Prerequisites**: In this course you will work with pull requests as well as edit files.
+- **Prerequisites**: In this course, you will work with pull requests as well as edit files.
 If these things aren't familiar to you, we recommend you take the [Introduction to GitHub](https://github.com/skills/introduction-to-github) course, first!
 - **How long**: This course takes less than one hour to complete.

 In this course, you will: